dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 Data is stored by "school year" so that the most recent updated mapping and other data can be easily located and a logical progression of historical data can be created.
-These folders under GIS_DATA are indicated by Schlyr1415 (ie. school year 2014-15), Schlyr1516 (school year 2015/16), etc.  As a new year approaches in July, a new folder can be created in Windows Explorer or ArcCatalog and certain data copied into the new folder for ongoing update and maintenance.
+These folders under GIS_DATA are indicated by SY_1920 (ie. school year 2019-2020), SY_2021 (school year 2020-2021), etc.  As a new year approaches in July, a new folder can be created in Windows Explorer or ArcCatalog and certain data copied into the new folder for ongoing update and maintenance.

 Under each school year folder, we have created additional folders which organize our data holdings by type.
-Data types include our geodatabases (GDB folder), map documents that we create within ArcMap (Map_Docs folder), layer files that we also create in ArcMap and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Pro Projections and Redistricting Plans which are stored under the SchoolSite Pro folder.
+Data types include our geodatabases (GDB folder), map documents that we create within ArcGIS Pro (Map_Docs folder), layer files that we also create in ArcGIS Pro and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Pro Projections and Redistricting Plans which are stored under the SchoolSite Pro folder.